brackendev/GistBrowser-Pharo/README.md

 ## Example Usage

-Note: Add Iceberg plain text credentials for github.com to avoid API rate limiting and to enable Gist creating, editing, forking, starring, etc.
+Note: In Pharo Settings, add Iceberg plain text credentials for github.com to avoid API rate limiting and to enable Gist creating, editing, forking, starring, etc.

-Note: After entering text, it needs to be accepted with the "accept" keybind, usually *Meta + s*.
+Note: In Gist Browser, after entering text, it needs to be accepted with the "accept" keybind, usually *Meta + s*.

 #### 🔹 Open Gist Browser from Tools